ozlemkorpe/LoveIsAnOpenDoor-Remote-Access-Trojan/README.md

 ## Demonstration
 Checkout the Demonstration.mp4, can be found in current repository.
+In demonstration, used Kali Linux machine as attacker and Flare as target machine to be able to examine the malware code in target machine.

 ## Authors